MomoDevlop/Task-management-app/README.md

 ### Deployment
 * Heroku

+### Tools
-* version control system : GIT
+Atom, SourceTree,cmd, version control system : GIT,

 ## NOTE :
 #### This app is in progress and working on some cross-browser issues!!